vict0rsch/deep_learning/aws_gpu.md

 #### Your own work
 Once you're logged in your instance, you're basically within a GUI-free Ubuntu machine.
 Using the `scp` commands described above, you can transfer code and check that it runs as expected (or better!).
 Also using rsub is quite handy.
 Hacky testing : `nano my_file.py` then paste your code, `ctr+X` to quit and save (say `yes`) and `python my_file.py`.

 If the instance lacks specific libraries, well just like at home you can `apt-get` and `pip3` (etc.) what you need.
 However if you terminate the instance whithout saving a snapshot all personal settings will be gone when restarting later from my AMI.
 See next section.
+Suggest improvements if you feel like other people are going to need this library and it should be default.

 ## 6. End of work